FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th January 2021.md

 approaching 5.30pm and on the proposal of Councillor Galvin, seconded by Councillor

-Sheahan (J), Standing Orders were suspended in order to complete the agenda.--- 10
+Sheahan (J), Standing Orders were suspended in order to complete the agenda.
+---
+10

 5.